bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 [Sign up to the DevX newsletter]() for updates on these changes.

-For current [BC Government private Enterprise]() organizations, we’ll work with your respective Information Management Branches and Information Systems Branches to identify next steps
+For current [B.C.
+Government private Enterprise]() organizations, we’ll work with your respective Information Management Branches and Information Systems Branches to identify next steps

 ### Support